zincsearch/zincsearch-docs/docs/ZincObserve/storage.md

 1. Ingested stream data
 1. Metadata of ingested stream data

-Metadata for stream data is always stored on disk , however stream data can be stored on disk , s3 , minIO or gcs.
+Metadata for stream data is always stored on disk for `Local mode` and will stored in `etcd` for `Cluster mode`.

+Stream data can be stored on disk, s3, minIO and other compatible s3 API object storages, like: Google GCS, Alibaba OSS, Tencent COS.

+Tips:

+1. Default ZincObserve runs as `Local mode`, you can set `LOCAL_MODE=false` to enable `Cluster mode`.
+1. In `Local mode` it also can use `s3` as storage, you can set `ZO_LOCAL_MODE_STORAGE=s3` to storage data in s3.
+1. For GCS, OSS they all supports `s3` SDK, so you can think they are all of s3, just configure different s3 environments.

 ## Disk

-Disk is default storage place for stream data , make sure you have enough storage available on your disk for stream data storage.
+Disk is default storage place for stream data, make sure you have enough storage available on your disk for stream data storage.
 During data ingestion the stream name that you provide may not be present, in that case a new folder for stream will be created automatically for storing the stream data.

 ## S3